What is Robots.txt

 This text file seems simple, but a small error or change can cause huge damage to your website’s organic visibility.

-Misconfiguration of robots.txt can block quality content from crawlers or lead to wastage of crawl budget.
+Misconfiguration of robots.txt can block quality content from crawlers or lead to wastage of the crawl budget, so it is important to understand the usage of the Robots.txt file before practising it.

-In this article, you will get complete detail on what is robots txt, its syntax, the role of each directive, the process of optimizing, and things to avoid.
+In this article, you will get complete details on what is robots.txt, its syntax, the role of each directive, the process of optimizing, and things to avoid.

 Let’s move forward.

-There are bad and good bots are available over the internet, and good bots are termed as web crawler bots.
+Bad and good bots are available over the internet, and good bots are termed web crawler bots.

 Not all bots obey their commands.
-Important bots like Googlebot and bing bot obeys and follows the instruction of the robots txt file completely.
+Important bots like Googlebot and Bingbot obey and follow the instructions of the robots.txt file completely.

 Robot.txt file syntax consists of components like XML sitemap, user-agent, allow, and disallow.